LoginRadius/engineering-portal/content/guest-post/local-storage-vs-session-storage-vs-cookies/index.md

 ### Usecase

 Local storage has a number of uses due to the fact that data inside it has no default expiry.
-Think about all those scenarios where you want to store some global data that's accessed oftenly in your application.
+Think about all those scenarios where you want to store some global data that's accessed often in your application.

 #### Generic